 When Prithvi spooked Pakistan to tread the path of nuclear proliferation

 New Delhi, June 04: More than developing a nuclear bomb for its own, Pakistan's larger malaise is proliferation of the centrifuge technology.
 Pakistan indulged in clandestine nuclear trading with both North Korea and Iran.
-AQ Khan, the father of Pakistani atomic bomb, was at the helm of it all.
+A Q Khan, the father of Pakistani atomic bomb, was at the helm of it all.

-At one point in time, Islamabad was working on a Pakistan-Iran-Afghanistan bloc that could defy India and the West.
+At one point of time, Islamabad was working on a Pakistan-Iran-Afghanistan bloc that could defy India and the West.
 Pakistan also traded centrifuges for missiles with North Korea.

 It all started when India launched Integrated Guided Missile Development Program in 1983 which was aimed at achieving self-sufficiency in the development and production of wide range of ballistic missiles.